 $ mv "file\ name\ with\ space.txt" "new\ file\ space.txt"

 The same technique will work with file names that start with a hypen (-).
 The hypen is used by the command to specify command line options, so if the file name happen to start with a hypen then it will cause the command to consider it as an option.

 $ mv -v "\-file\ name.txt" newfile.txt

-Use Date as File Name
+Use Date as part of the File or Folder Name

 Sometimes you would want to use the output of a command as part of the file name.
 The most common use case is when you want to append the current date or time to the file name when backing up files.
 If you are using a shell script to backup files and you want to know when the backup was made, adding the current date to the file name will help.

 You use the dollar sign ($) to specify that what follows is a command.
 The command itself is enclosed with in the simple brackets as (…).
 In the above example the date command is executed and the result is appended to the file name.